Oklahoma is home to 44 different kind of snakes, but only a few have venom. Snakes in Oklahoma are most active from April through October.

 - Try to remove the venom by sucking it or using a suction device.

-- Ice the area ice cause additional tissue damage.
+- Ice the area.
+Ice may cause additional tissue damage.

 - Apply a tourniquet or tight bandage.
 It is better for the venom to flow through the body than for stay in one area.